J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab2/README.md

 find a trigger but would reset before it came close.

 ### Testing methodology or results
 Testing in lab 2 was done by either making a testbench for a certain entity or to generate the bitstream and figure out what was not working.
-The generation of the bitstream was not as fast as simply making a testbench and runnin the simulation, but I would look aroun my code while the bitstream was being generatesd.
+The generation of the bitstream was not as fast as simply making a testbench and running the simulation, but I would look around my code while the bitstream was being generated.
 I had created a testbench for both the control unit and flag register but not the top level entity.
 The Lab2 entity was tested on the board using Lab2.vhd.
 Other testing such as checking the mux values and unsigned values were done in the datapath testbench where we could confirm that the in/out signals were the same.

 ### Answers to Lab Questions
 From 18 bits coming in from the audio codec to the scopeface.
 We had to ask ourselves how to get it to fit on the screen.
 With essentially 18 bits we took the top 10 bits of ths signal and changed it to unsigned and added 2^17.
 This gave us a positive integer that was from 0 to 1024.
-From there the signal was not centered on the x axis so by decreasig the value by -292 we had the signal centered.
+From there the signal was not centered on the x axis so by decreasing the value by -292 we had the signal centered.

 The other question we had to answer before making the FSM was what would our cw and sw be?
 I went with the standard shown in the datapath testbench and created the sw as it is in the flowchart shown earlier.